List of Sydney FC records and statistics

 Sydney Football Club is an Australian association football club based in Moore Park, Sydney.
 The club was formed in 2004.
 Sydney became the first out of three clubs based in New South Wales admitted into the A-League in 2005.

 The list of encompasses the honours won by Sydney FC at national and regional level, records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made the most appearances in first-team competitions.
 It also records notable achievements by Sydney FC players on the international stage.

-Sydney FC have won 11 top-flight titles, including four A-League Men Premierships, five A-League Men Championships, one Australia Cup and one Oceania Club Championship.
-The club's record appearances maker is Rhyan Grant, who currently has 299 appearances since his debut in 2008.
+Sydney FC have won 12 top-flight titles, including four A-League Men Premierships, five A-League Men Championships, two Australia Cups and one Oceania Club Championship.
+The club's record appearances maker is Rhyan Grant, who currently has 376 appearances since his debut in 2008.
 Alex Brosque is Sydney FC's record goalscorer, scoring 83 goals in total.

-All figures are correct as of 25 February 2023.
+All figures are correct as of 29 July 2025.